Shooting the Soul of a Nation

 Even more than most monarchs, Bhumibol Adulyadej always cared deeply about his image.
 The palace propaganda machine — ably assisted by the United States — had spent decades promoting him as a wise, benevolent king working tirelessly for his people.

-After 1973, when Bhumibol was (misleadingly) credited with kicking out the hated “three tyrants” ruling Thailand and ushering in a new era of democracy, his reputation in Thailand and around the world soared to new heights.
+After 1973, when Bhumibol was (misleadingly) credited with kicking out the hated “three tyrants” ruling the kingdom and ushering in a new era of democracy, his reputation in Thailand and around the world soared to new heights.

 He was terrified that the Thammasat massacre had ruined this, and desperate to try to salvage his image.
 Just three days after the massacre he met an old acquaintance, Malcolm Macdonald, a retired British diplomat who had previously held very senior roles in Southeast Asia and who happened to be visiting Bangkok.